 Alexandria Avenue Elementary School ranks among the top 20% of public schools in California for:

 - Category Attribute

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 20%)

-- Alexandria Avenue Elementary School's student population of 795 students has grown by 12% over five school years.
+Alexandria Avenue Elementary School's student population of 729 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-5|

 |Students by Grade|

 Alexandria Avenue Elementary School is ranked within the bottom 50% of all 9,659 schools in California (based off of combined math and reading proficiency testing data) for the 2018-19 school year.